-Hairballs are often considered a minor problem, but it can develop into something serious if ignored.
+Hairballs are frequently considered a minor problem, but it can develop into something serious if ignored.
 Longhaired breeds are more predisposed to hairballs, but any cat with fur may suffer from it, too.
 As more hair is taken in, it will clump together inside the stomach.

 Blue Buffalo Indoor Cat Hairball & Weight Control – Editor’s Pick